scorpido74/azure-docs.nl-nl/articles/azure-monitor/app/java-filter-telemetry.md

 ```

-### <a name="2-invoke-your-filter-in-the-configuration-file"></a>2. aanroepen van het filter in het configuratie bestand
+### <a name="2-invoke-your-filter-in-the-configuration-file"></a>2.
+Uw filter aanroepen in het configuratiebestand

-In ApplicationInsights.
-XML:
+In ApplicationInsights.xml:

 ```XML